Egypt imposes big security clampdown, protests fail to materialize

-CAIRO Egypt imposed a big security clampdown in its cities on Friday as mass demonstrations called to protest against austerity measures failed to take place.
+CAIRO (Reuters) - Egypt imposed a big security clampdown in its cities on Friday as mass demonstrations called to protest against austerity measures failed to take place.

 Riot police and armored vehicles filled the otherwise empty streets of central Cairo, but most people stayed at home.